 No robots here, because when Mitsuru Kawai first began working at Toyota, he learned how to forge steel and craft cars and relationships exclusively by hand.

-Especially when it comes to improving people on one hand, and learning how to craft and improve things with the other.
+Especially when it comes to improving people on the one hand, and learning how to craft and improve things with the other.

-While American automobile executives forged ahead to use robots to craft their customer’s value added work, Kawai learned more from about how to make improvements in people.
+While American automobile executives forged ahead to use robots to craft their customer’s value-added work, Kawai learned more from about how to make improvements in people.